Samsung/tizen-docs/docs/application/dotnet/guides/opentk/work-with-skiasharp.md

 ## Sample Application

-We implemented an OpenTK sample application which using SkiaSharp to draw text on a rotating cube.
-For more information you can referecne to this [sample application](https://github.com/Samsung/Tizen-CSharp-Samples/tree/dev/TV/CubeWithSkiaSharp).
+An implementation of OpenTK sample app is made that uses SkiaSharp to draw text on a rotating cube.

+For more information, see [sample application](https://github.com/Samsung/Tizen-CSharp-Samples/tree/dev/TV/CubeWithSkiaSharp).

-- Running sample on TV emulator
+- Run this sample application on the TV emulator
 ![WorkWithSkiaSharp](media/SampleWorkWithSkiaSharp.png)